UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 The other conditions might either be listed per carrier or combined by rules.

-The customer buying products from one allocator has a simple unique view on after salles conditions.
+The customer buying products from one allocator has a simple unique view on after sales conditions.

 The basic parameters defining the price must be obeyed individually within separately on the combined fare/offer:

 - route description / train link
 - class of service
 - passenger types

-#### COMBINE Model
+#### COMBINING Model

-The COMBINING model tries to be close to the fare conditions defined by the carrier but sacrifices the simplicity of the fare towards the customer.
+The *COMBINING Model* tries to be close to the fare conditions defined by the carrier but sacrifices the simplicity of the fare towards the customer.

 The after sales conditions of the different fares will be combined into one condition to reflect the conditions of all included carriers.